lissertations/openrefine/README.md

 We could do these one by one, but if we are confident with matches, there is an option to accept all:

 *   Remove all filters/facets from the project so all rows display
-*   In the Publisher column use the dropdown menu to choose ‘Reconcile->Actions->Match each cell to its best candidate’
+*   In the Publisher column use the dropdown menu to choose ‘Reconcile > Actions > Match each cell to its best candidate’

 There are two things that reconciliation can do for you.
 Firstly it gets a standard form of the name or label for the entity.
 Secondly it gets an ID for the entity - in this case a VIAF id.
 This is hidden in the default view, but can be extracted:

-*   In the Publisher column use the dropdown menu to choose ‘Edit column->Add column based on this column…’
+*   In the Publisher column use the dropdown menu to choose ‘Edit column > Add column based on this column…’
 *   Give the column the name ‘VIAF ID’
 *   In the GREL expression box type `cell.recon.match.id`
 *   This will create a new column that contains the VIAF ID for the matched entity.